 Slavic and East European Languages and Cultures Minor

 The Slavic and East European languages and cultures minor in the Department of Germanic and Slavic Languages and Literatures (GSLL) equips students with regional expert knowledge and communicative, literary, cultural, and medial competencies necessary to thrive in a diverse, networked world.
+This minor prepares students for an encounter with a hopeful region of Central and Eastern Europe as it overcomes challenges associated with its continued reintegration into the Western sphere.
 This minor can complement major concentrations in a diverse array of fields across the humanities, arts, and natural and social sciences.
+The Slavic and East European languages and cultures minor prepares students for their professional careers in sectors like banking, business, education, government, IT, journalism, law, military or civil service, non-governmental organizations, non-profits, policy think tanks, start-ups, research labs.

 Requirements